|

 once to show others what God had done for his soul.
 He commenced with his own

-seven children, were baptized in the Wesleyan Methodist Church in Quebec,
+were baptized in the Wesleyan Methodist Church in Quebec, Ministers of other

-Ministers of other denominations were present and took part in the remarkable
+denominations were present and took part in the remarkable exercises, which

-the three years preceding his baptism.
-Having spent some time as a lecturer
+preceding his baptism.
+Having spent some time as a lecturer on Jewish

-on Jewish subjects, Mr. Freshman was appointed a missionary of the Wesleyan
+subjects, Mr. Freshman was appointed a missionary of the Wesleyan Methodist

-Methodist Church in Canada.
-He was ordained and served the Master faithfully
+Church in Canada.
+He was ordained and served the Master faithfully until his

-until his death.
-The congregations which were organized chiefly through his
+death.
+The congregations which were organized chiefly through his effort were

-effort were located at Hamilton, Ontario and in its neighborhood; Many souls
+located at Hamilton, Ontario and in its neighborhood; Many souls were led to

 -To Life!
 Page To